wangyu09/exkaldi/README.md

 Return kaldi path.
 If the kaldi are not found, will raise error.

 ### check_config(name,config=None)

 < function discription >

 Get default configure if < config > is None, or check if given < config > has a right format.
-This function will read "conf" file which is placed in "./", so if there is not, will raise error.
-Also you can change the content of "conf" file.
+This function will read "conf" file which is located in "./", so if there is not, it will raise error.
+Also you can change the content of "conf" file with expected format.

 < Parameters >

-`name` _scp file path_
+`name` _object name you want to check. such as "compute_mfcc","MLP"_
-`chunks` _expected numbers, must >1, default=2_
+`config` _if none, return defalut configure, or chenk the format of configure and return True if correct_